Jython1415/csds391-pa2/README.md

     Done.
 I converted the labels to integers and made a few changes so to the k-means code as well.

 10. Set up architecture of the neural network

+    I set up the neural network and the calculation of MSE, but this does not include any training of the network.
+However, doing the MSE step allowed me to answer 2.A and 2.B.

+11. Derive the answer to 2.C